The switch

 }

 These examples are intended to show how to use the Switch conditional.
-It does not mean that it is the best way to solve the problem they address.
-There are usually better alternatives.
+This does not mean that it is the best way to solve the problems they address.
+Usually, there are better alternatives.